Ryan Eversley: 2019

 A few weeks prior to the opening weekend of the Blancpain GT Series of America, Eversley announced his commitment to the Gradient Racing team, running an Acura NSX GT3 Evo.
 Eversley continued his IMSA career with co-driver Chad Gilsinger in HART's Honda Civic Type R TCR under the Michelin Pilot Challenge.

 In July, he made his Stadium Super Trucks debut at Honda Indy Toronto, driving the No. 43 Continental Tire truck.
 The following month, he competed in the series' second Mid-Ohio Sports Car Course weekend.
 In the Friday round, he was involved in a wreck with Jeff Hoffman on the first lap that sent his truck into a flip before landing on its wheels; although he finished fourth, he was promoted to third when Cole Potts received a one-position penalty for cutting the course.

 2020

 Eversley joined the LA Honda World team in the Michelin Pilot Challenge for 2020.

 2021

+In January 2021, Atlanta Speedwerks announced that Eversley would co-drive the No. 94 Honda Civic TCR with Greg Strelzoff.
+Eversley and Strelzoff were joined by ATL Speedworks owner Todd Lamb at Daytona and opened the season with a second-place finish.
+Strelzoff would be replaced by Scott Smithson for Mid-Ohio and the pair would finish third.
+Lamb would return to join Eversley for the four-hour race at Watkins Glen and the pair would win as the team took the championship points lead.
+A second-place finish with Smithson as part of an Atlanta Speedworks 1-2 finish in the Sahlen's 120 at the Glen a week later was taken away after the car was moved to the back of the field for not meeting minimum weight.
+Smithson would remain with him for three more races.
+Eversley's team would skip the race at VIR, but he would join the sister Atlanta Speedwerks No. 84 Honda entry with Brian Henderson.
+In the season finale at Road Atlanta, Eversley returned to the No. 94 Honda and would be joined by Tyler Stone and the team scored another second-place finish.

-On June 18, 2021, Eversley announced he would make his NASCAR Cup Series debut at Road America in the No. 53 for Rick Ware Racing.
+In June, Eversley announced he would make his NASCAR Cup Series debut at Road America in the No. 53 for Rick Ware Racing.
+After the second-place finish in the Michelin Pilot Challenge race at Watkins Glen, Eversley flew to Road America in time to practice and qualify.
+He would start 31st, but a rear gear issue ended his day after just 27 laps and he finished 39th.

+In August, Eversley would attempt his second NASCAR race, this time with JD Motorsports in the NASCAR Xfinity Series at the Indianapolis road course.
+He would be one of eight drivers to fail to qualify for the race.